 Typically, business procedures entail such delegation, with multiple people in charge of drafting, updating, evaluating, and approving papers.

 6- Document The Document Workflow

-Also it is of best practices to detail the below
+Also, it is of best practice to detail the below

 - Who are the participants